 If you have to go on bed rest during your pregnancy, the intended parents will compensate you for lost wages, housekeeping expenses, and childcare above your usual amount, up to an agreed-upon limit.
 They also pay any uncovered expenses for pregnancy-related medical complications.

-In our more than 27 years of experience, we have never had either of these situations occur.
 In the extremely unlikely scenario that they do, you will not be responsible for the baby after the birth.
 Our intended families establish wills and choose a legal guardian for the baby in the event that something happens to them during the pregnancy.
 If the intended parents divorce, they will go through the usual custody proceedings to determine who will receive custody of the child.

 If you do not have life insurance, the intended parents will provide you with a policy for the duration of the pregnancy to protect your family in the unlikely event that something happens to you.